Guides & How-to’s

 Do you need to generate a report?
 Need to do routine backups of your project?
 Has data collection ended and are you ready to export your data?
 Use these helpful resources to determine how to manage your data.

 It is recommended that you routinely export ALL project data – in CSV/Microsoft Excel (raw data) format.
 If you also need it in another format (SPSS, SAS, R, etc.) make sure you export that as well.
-Additionally, you should download the data dictionary, codebook, and ALL logging activities.
-You can also to export the entire project as REDCap XML file (containing metadata & data; note this does not include logging or survey date/timestamps) and download a PDF of data collection instruments containing saved data (all records).
+Additionally, you should download the data dictionary, codebook, ALL logging activities, project XML file (containing metadata & data); and download a PDF of data collection instruments containing saved data (all records).
+It is important to verify that everything exported successfully and that you are not missing any data/files.

 Please make sure you save all of your files.
 Also, make sure you adhere to your institution’s data security policies and your IRB-approved data collection and storage plan.
 If you need to request a secure data storage solution or need assistance in securing your data properly, please contact your local IT support.

 As a reminder, REDCap CANNOT be used for project or data storage beyond the active life of the project.
 Once active data collection has ended, your project files/data need to be exported then the project needs to be removed from the system.
-To do this, you first need to update the project status.
-Under the ‘Other Functionality’ tab of the project, put it in Analysis/Cleanup status.
-This will disable most project functionality, although all collected data will remain intact.
-You want to export all of your data and project files, including the data dictionary, codebook, participant records, and all logging activities.
-You should export ALL project data – in CSV/Microsoft Excel (raw data) format and in any additional format (SPSS, SAS, R, etc.) that may be needed for analyses.
-Once the data and project files have been exported/downloaded, go back to the ‘Other Functionality’ tab and select ‘Delete the Project’.
+Once the data and project files (as noted above) have been exported/downloaded, go to the ‘Other Functionality’ tab and select ‘Request Project Delete’.
 For more information: Project Statuses and Project Life Cycle.
-All projects are still subject to REDCap fees until they are deleted from the system, and while the project remains in REDCap, IRB approval must still be valid.
+Once the project is deleted from REDCap, its data is permanently removed from the system.

 Data Imports